J16053/myshell/README.md

 Implemented built-in commands:

 - pwd - print name of current/working directory.
-- cd - change the current directory.
+- cd [directory] - change the current directory to the one specified by [directory].
-- export - names of exported shell variables.
+- export [variable] - list names of exported shell variables if [variable] is not given, or export [variable].
 - history - display the command history list with line numbers.
 - !num - execute the command located at line num in history.
 - exit - free all space allocated gracefully and exit the application.

-For non-built-in commands, the program searches the directory system in the order specified by the PATH variable for a file with the same name as the first identifier and displays the full path of the command and argument(s) passed.
+For non-built-in commands, the program searches the directory system in the order specified by the PATH variable for a file with the same name as the first identifier and executes the command.

 Usage
 ------